Neurotechnologist, writer, and cognitive science undergrad at UCLA.

 How These Funny-Looking Headsets Could Lead to The Death of Human Privacy

-View all writing →// at 2am, mostly
+View all writing →// let's think together

 onyekaidiaghe@gmail.com